How to Build Social Support for PTSD Recovery

 Trauma doesn't only create distressing memories, it reshapes the way survivors view themselves and others.

-• PTSD (DSM-5-TR) includes symptoms like detachment, estrangement, and inability to feel close to others.
+PTSD (DSM-5-TR) includes symptoms like detachment, estrangement, and inability to feel close to others.

-• Complex PTSD (ICD-11) adds persistent negative self-concept, shame, and chronic difficulties in relationships.
+Complex PTSD (ICD-11) adds persistent negative self-concept, shame, and chronic difficulties in relationships.

 Longitudinal studies show that PTSD symptoms often predict declines in perceived support, while higher social support predicts later decreases in PTSD symptoms, a dynamic sometimes called “social erosion.”
 In a 9/11-exposed cohort, Liu et al. (2022) found this bidirectional pattern held across 14 years.
 Similarly, Nickerson et al. (2017) reported that trauma symptoms predicted later decreases in support among injury survivors.

-Interpersonal trauma and betrayal
+Interpersonal Trauma and Betrayal

 Survivors of sexual assault, domestic violence, or child abuse often experience betrayal by intimate partners or trusted individuals.
 Tirone et al. (2021) found that negative social reactions to disclosure of interpersonal trauma predicted greater PTSD severity, showing how harmful responses can intensify symptoms.
 Not being believed, or being invalidated following trauma can create a secondary trauma adding to distress and loss of trust.
+The layered nature of interpersonal and complex trauma is a major reason it requires a specialized treatment approach.

-Parenting and family roles
+Parenting and Family Roles

 PTSD also affects the parent-child relationship.
 Meijer et al. (2023) highlight that trauma symptoms can reduce parenting capacity and disrupt attachment, which in turn undermines family support.
 These findings reinforce that difficulties in relationships are not incidental but integral to PTSD, and often show up in proportion with symptom severity.
 Counteracting these effects and rebuilding relationships is crucial.